About the Garden

 The Mills Community Garden (MCG) began in 2011- 2012 through the efforts of Sustainable Klamath (SK), its members and valued friends.
-The garden’s site is in the Klamath Falls Mills Addition at Richmond St. and Orchard Avenue.
-This is about two blocks west of the Mills Elementary School.
+The garden is located in the Mills Addition neighborhood of Klamath Falls, at the corner of Richmond Street and Orchard Avenue.
+This is about two blocks west of Mills Elementary School.
 Klamath residents grow nutritious vegetables for themselves, often with the joyful participation of their children.

 Construction and Facility

-- In addition to the 44 growing beds, the garden includes
+In addition to 44 growing beds, the garden includes:

 - a composting facility